Get Schooled

 Made A Mistake At Work?
 Here's What To Do

-You can recover from a bad decision and emerge stronger, smarter and more resilient.
-Here are some tips for when you make a mistake at work
+You can recover from a mistake and emerge stronger, smarter, and more resilient!
+Here's what to do if you make a mistake at work.

 Get Schooled helps young people get to college, find first jobs, and succeed in both.